The Advanced Complete Make-up Artist

 How you will learn it

-The Programme includes a short break after haircutting and barbering, before combined studies begin.
+The Programme includes a short break after week 16, before advanced combined studies begin.
 This break may be used for catch-up classes in some cases.
-The course consists of one and two week modules with four weeks of Advanced Beauty and Fashion make-up and Hair towards the end of the course.
+The course consists of one and two week modules with four weeks of Advanced Beauty and Fashion Make-up and Hair towards the end of the course.

 All full-time students receive a kit bag full of materials for use on the course from brands such as Mac, NARS, Kryolan and Denman, as well as a copy of “The Complete Make-up Artist“, written by Penny Delamar – the Founder of Delamar Academy.
 This is a well known and respected text book on all aspects of make-up and will become a vital reference as you progress through the course.